With inflation higher than it’s been in decades, you might be searching for tips to find the cheapest meat and other groceries.

 Then I’ll head across the street to Walmart and do the rest of my shopping.
 Of course, this might not be cost effective if two stores are several miles apart.

 But if you can start to get to know what stores charge on the items you buy most, you can get an idea of where you’ll find the most savings on items such as beef, chicken and pork.

 6. Use Cheaper Cuts

-Another one of my favorite tips to find the cheapest meat is to use cheaper cuts.
+Another one of my favorite tips for finding the cheapest meat is using cheaper cuts.
 For example, ground beef is often cheaper than ground beef chuck.

 Ground chuck tends to be a bit more cohesive and a bit more flavorful due to a higher fat content.

 But the difference isn’t terribly noticeable, especially when making meals that call for cooked and chopped ground beef, such as sloppy joes.